Aside from using Codex through the different interfaces like the Codex CLI, IDE extension or Codex Web, you can also programmatically control Codex.

 Using Codex CLI programmatically

-Aside from the library, you can also use the Codex CLI in a programmatic way using the exec
+Aside from the library, you can also use the Codex CLI in a programmatic way using the exec command.
+This runs Codex in non-interactive mode so you can hand it a task and let it finish without requiring inline approvals.

 codex exec "find any remaining TODOs and create for each TODO a detailed implementation plan markdown file in the .plans/ directory."